 The 11,000 ft asphalt runway has all required landing and other navigational aids and is one of the longest runways in the eastern Caribbean.

-The Grantley Adams International Airport handles excess of two million commercial passengers arriving and departing.
+The Grantley Adams International Airport handles in excess of two million commercial passengers arriving and departing.
 The terminal was designed to handle 1,600 arriving and 1,600 departing peak hour passengers.

 Various small operators such as Trans Island Air, St. Vincent and Grenadines Air, Mustique Airways and Executive Air, operate air-taxi and day-tour charter services into and out of Barbados.